-Comparison between TCP/IP and OSI models are very important because protocols that make up the TCP/IP protocol suite can also be described in terms of the OSI reference model.
-Network access layer and Application layer of the TCP/IP models further divided In the OSI model describe discrete functions that must occur at these layers.
+- Comparison between TCP/IP and OSI models is very important because protocols that make up the TCP IP protocol suite can also be described in terms of the OSI reference model.
+The network access layer and Application layer of the TCP IP models are further divided the OSI model describes discrete functions that must occur at these layers.
 Both models are widely used networking models for communication.
-The important difference between both is that OSI is a conceptual model which is not practically used for communication, whereas, TCP/IP is used; for establishing a connection and communicating through the network.
+The important difference between both is that OSI is a conceptual model that is not practically used for communication, whereas, TCP IP is used; for establishing a connection and communicating through the network.

 Network Access layer of TCP/IP model does not specify which protocols to use when transmitting over a physical medium.
 It only describes the handover from the internet layer to the physical layer.
 On the other hand, OSI Layer physical and data link layer discuss the basic process to access the media and the physical means to send data over a network.

 Network Layer of OSI and Internet Layer of TCP/IP Model